-If you are a budding and a keen investor, it is very important to know what parameters should your analysis and research be based on.
-So, before you decide on your next trade, it’s advisable to count on all the company related and external factors to get a better idea of the market movements.
-This helps any investor to know all events that can influence the price and its impact on the market movements.
+If you are a budding and a keen investor, you need to know what parameters your analysis and research should be based upon.
+Before deciding on your next trade, one needs to count all the company-related and external factors.
+It gives a better idea of the market movements.
+It helps an investor know all events that can influence the price and its impact on the market movements.

-The External Major events that can affect the market are briefly discussed as follows.
+The External Major events that can affect the market are as below:

 (1) Price Stability or Control of Inflation